mamba-org/mamba/docs/source/usage/specs.rst

    `calendar versioning <https://calver.org/>`_, or `PEP440 <https://peps.python.org/pep-0440/>`_.

-A :cpp:type:`Version <mamba::specs::Version>` can be created by parsing a string with :cpp:func:`Version.parse <mamba::specs::Version::parse>`.
+A |Version| can be created by parsing a string with :cpp:func:`Version.parse <mamba::specs::Version::parse>`.

 .. code:: python